Conformal symmetries in the extremal process of two-dimensional discrete Gaussian Free Field: Preliminary considerations

 for some universal constant~$K<\infty$.
 See, e.g., Adler~\cite[Theorem~4.1]{Adler}.
-The Borell-Tsirelson inequality then controls the fluctuation of $\sup_{t\in\mathfrak X}X_t$ from its mean by stating that these have tails of a centered Gaussian with variance $\sigma^2:=\sup_{t\in\mathfrak X}E(X_t^2)$.
+The Borell-Tsirelson inequality in turn controls the fluctuation of $\sup_{t\in\mathfrak X}X_t$ from its mean by stating that these have tails of a centered Gaussian with variance $\sigma^2:=\sup_{t\in\mathfrak X}E(X_t^2)$.
 Based on these, we now claim:

 \begin{proposition} Let $D,\wt{D}\in\mathfrak D$ obey $\wt D\subseteq D$.
 Then for all $\delta>0$ small,

 Moreover, there are $c,c'\in(0,\infty)$ --- which depend on $D$, $\wt D$ and $\delta$ --- such that for all $N \geq 1$ and all~$t\ge0$,